lisp-mirror/eql5/README-1.txt

 QT MODULES (help, multimedia, network, quick, sql, svg, webengine, webkit)
 ==========

+N.B. skip this if you already built from 'eql5.pro' (see above)

   To build an EQL module (corresponding to a Qt module), do the following in src/:

     qmake module_<name>.pro (e.g. qmake module_network.pro)
     make
     sudo make install       (unix only)

     [Linux,OSX]
       (N.B. skip this if you did "sudo make install") You need to create links to the modules, see EQL library above.

 In Lisp, use function QREQUIRE to load a module:

     (qrequire :network)